We use cookies on this site, please view our Privacy Policy for more information

 Becoming a nationwide player

-After expanding northwards, and across the east and south west of England in 2015 and 2016, 2017 was a seminal year for GRS.
-Firstly the company acquired West Country building materials firm Maen Karne in January, followed by two further bagging plants in the north.
-Then at the end of the year came the acquisition of London infrastructure services and marine freight business S Walsh & Sons.
-As if that wasn’t enough GRS also began 2018 with the launch of Earth Solutions, a nationwide waste and recycling partnership with UK’s leading building materials and construction solutions provider Tarmac.
+In 2015 and 2016, after expanding in the north, east and south west, 2017 proved to be a seminal year for GRS.
+Firstly, the company acquired West Country building materials firm Maen Karne in January 2017, followed by two further bagging plants in the north.
+Then at the end of the same year came the acquisition of London infrastructure services and marine freight business S Walsh & Sons which became a core part of the company’s newest division GRS Integrated Solutions, including its contracting arm ISC.
+In recent years GRS has made further acquisitions and joint ventures, complementing the company’s end-to-end solutions.